Gydo-Team/gydo.js-dev/README.md

 `%guildname` returns the Guilds name <br />

-If the `default` is set to true, It will ignore the custom message and will send this one instesd: `Sad to see you leave MemberTag#0001` <br />
+If the `default` is set to true, It will ignore the custom message and will send this one instead: `Sad to see you leave MemberTag#0001` <br />

 If set to false it will ignore the default message and will send the custom one. <br />